JCB quizzed on human rights allegations

 “JCB’s apparent failure to address the material and prolific use of its products in demolition and displacement incidents that cruelly impacts Palestinian families, and also its use in settlement-related construction which creates pervasive human rights violations, must cease immediately.
 We look forward to constructively engaging with JCB and expect it will do the right thing by complying with its human rights responsibilities.”

-* Initial Assessment: Lawyers for Palestinian Human Rights complaint to UK NCP about JCB
+* Click here to read the full NCP report: Initial Assessment: Lawyers for Palestinian Human Rights complaint to UK NCP about JCB

 Got a story?
 Email news@theconstructionindex.co.uk